-We’ll be springing ahead on March 10 at 2 a.m., which means tons more sunlight in the evening…and the chance that your child will now be up until 10 p.m., bouncing off the walls and screaming about Frozen.
+We’ll be springing ahead on March 14 at 2 a.m., which means tons more sunlight in the evening…and the chance that your child will now be up until 10 p.m., bouncing off the walls and screaming about Frozen.
 If this struggle is familiar to you, keep reading for four tips to help everyone adjust.
+You can thank us later.

 1. Shift his bedtime by a little bit each night

-Instead of forcing an 8 p.m. lights-out when it feels like 7 to your child, ease him into the new time zone by bumping up his bedtime by ten minutes each night for the five nights before DSL goes into effect.
+Instead of forcing an 8 p.m. lights-out when it feels like 7 to your child, ease him into the new time zone by bumping up his bedtime slightly each night for the nights before DSL goes into effect.
 By the time the clocks change, he’ll be ready.

 2. Make use of blackout shades